datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 **Description:** A computer program other than a computational notebook, in either source code (text) or compiled form.
 Use this type for general software components supporting scholarly research.
-Use the “ComputationalNotebook” value for virtual notebooks.
+Use the "ComputationalNotebook" value for virtual notebooks.

 **Examples and Usage Notes:** Software supporting scholarly research